exastencil/existential/TRADES.md

   - Sells Glowstone for High Covalence Dust (*allows alternative progression via trading*)
 - Master
   - Sells Bottle o' Enchanting for High Covalence Dust (*can be transmuted to gain experience*)

-## Cartographer

-While I considered somehow adding hints to atlases in the Cartographer's trades, generated Atlases just wouldn't work.
-So for now their trades are just the standard trades match to resonable EMC values.
-Glass Panes were switched for Glass, since panes don't have an EMC value.

-- Novice
-  - Buys Paper for Medium Dust
-  - Sells Empty Maps for High Dust
-- Apprentice
-  - Buys Glass for Low Dust
-  - Sells Filled Map for High Dust and a Compass
-- Journeyman
-  - Buys Compass for High Dust
-  - Sells another Filled Map for High Dust and a Compass
-- Expert
-  - Sells Item Frame for Medium Dust
-  - Sells a random coloured Banner for Medium Dust
-- Master
-  - Sells Globe Banner Pattern for High Dust

 ## Farmer